Close

 2nd Grade

 During the workshop, Aquarium instructors will demo a lesson from our “Nature Inventions” lessons correlating to SEEd standard 2.2.4.
-These lesson plans can be adapted for in-class or online learning and complement our 4th grade Waters Van curriculum.
+These lesson plans can be adapted for in-class or online learning and complement our 2nd grade Rainforest Van curriculum.
 Whether virtual or in-person, these lessons are a perfect extension of your Aquarium outreach visit.

 Date & Time

-You can view a recording of a past workshop below under Curriculum Resources.
+You can view a recording of a similar past workshop below under Curriculum Resources.

 Structure and Function